EMStokely/UniversalCSSFramework/README.md

 ## Description

-This is a project I call the "Universal CSS Framework".
+This is a project I call the **Universal CSS Framework**.
 This powerful cascading style sheet (CSS) system supports universal website design in all known web browsers going back to the birth of the World Wide Web in the 1990's.
-It is simply a small package of CSS files you drag-and-drop into your website and which "resets" the web browser's HTML element designs so they consistently display your website's elements in many types of web browsers.
-This CSS system also offers you a more advanced CSS system for managing how older and newer browsers view your website's HTML and CSS by hiding modern CSS designs from older browsers and degrading gracefully your HTML layouts for those older user agents.
-As such, this CSS system has been carefully designed to allow your websites to perform well in 99.99% of web browsers past and present without having to use eleborate custom CSS hacks, install complex JavaScript API libraries, struggle with half-baked polyfills, or implement styles sheet preprocessor dependencies.
-It uses plain CSS text!
+It is simply a small package of CSS files you drag-and-drop into your website which "resets" the web browser's HTML element designs so they consistently display your website's elements in many types of web browsers.

+This CSS system also offers you a more advanced CSS framework for managing how older and newer browsers view your website's HTML and CSS by hiding modern CSS designs from older browsers and degrading gracefully your HTML layouts for those older user agents.
+As such, this CSS framework has been carefully designed to allow your websites to perform well in `99.99%` of web browsers past and present without having to use eleborate custom CSS hacks, install complex JavaScript API libraries, struggle with half-baked polyfills, or implement styles sheet preprocessor dependencies. **It uses plain CSS text!**

-Using this style sheet framework, older browsers will get plain white, vertical content pages with san-serif black fonts, while newer and more modern browsers will get your cutting-edge, CSS3 designs.
+Using this style sheet framework, older browsers will get plain white, vertical content pages with sans-serif black fonts, while newer and more modern browsers will get your cutting-edge, CSS3 designs.
 This system achieves that using special CSS rules that older browsers do not understand.
 These newer style sheets are hidden from the old browsers using a special `@import` style sheet trick all known modern browsers understand but older ones do not.
 The older browsers get a simpler reset element style sheet, while modern browsers get a more advanced reset element sheet, plus your custom CSS layout styles.
 This includes full support for advanced mobile and print designs using CSS.
 The following older browsers are now hidden from these newer style sheets using `@import` rules in this CSS framework:

 * Netscape 1-4.8
 * Opera 1-3.5